CMEB-Lab/CMEB-Training/README.md

 ## Introduction to Coding

 If you are a beginner in coding, or just want a refresher, check out our [introduction to coding](Introduction-to-Coding) section.

+## Introductory Analyses

+This [introductory analysis section](Introductory-Analyses) contains a few tutorials to get you started working with biological data.
+We have also collected some tutorials that we have vetted and recommend.